diovisgood/luaweb/README.md

 - Supports persistent connections (i.e. 'Connection: keep-alive').
 - Transparently manages a pool of recently used connections.
 Reuses old or recreates new connections on the fly.
 - Offers quick functions: *web.head*, *web.get*, *web.post*, *web.put* and *web.delete* for simple and robust work.
-- Allows low-level access via *web.getConnection* and *web.request* to implement any desired task.
+- Allows low-level access via *web.getConnection*, *web.call* and *web.request* to implement any desired task.
 - Supports logging into specified file for debugging.

 # Usage